AGCCS/AGCCS-CTRL22/circuit/README.md

                      +-[/]--->ESP-EN   (aka connector J5 pin 8)
   ```
 - to flash the `demesh` firmware
-  - set ESP-EN and ESP-IO0 to low
+  - set ESP-EN and ESP-IO0 to low (on our adaptor: press the black and the grey button)
-  - set ESP-EN to not-connected
+  - set ESP-EN to not-connected (on our adaptor: release the black button)
   - run `make flash`
-  - set ESP-IO0 to not-connected
+  - set ESP-IO0 to not-connected (on our adaptor: release all buttons)

 This is effectively the same procedure as with common ESP32 dev-boards such as NodeMCU, except that dev-boards will have convenient key-switches built-in while we need to do some external wiring. **One last word of warning: make sure your USB-to-Serial converter  is 3.3V.**